rohan-ssingh/identifying_code_problems_in_guides/README.md

 # identifying_code_problems_in_guides

 This project will be exploring a tool that automatically determines if a programming guide contains vulnerabilities, deprecated code, etc.

+Based on the

 Literature Review: